sefeoglu/propp-wilson_Ising_Model/README.md

-Propp Wilson Algorithm for (Ferromagnetic Ising model) Ising Model in MCM course at TU Berlin
+Propp Wilson Algorithm for (Ferromagnetic) Ising Model in MCM course at TU Berlin

 in Julia